The campsite its services

 Animations and a children’s club

-In the summer, a children’s club, run by two activity leaders, will welcome your children morning and afternoon, according to the established programme.
+In the summer, a children’s club run by two activity leaders, will welcome your children morning and afternoon, according to the presented program.
 During your stay our mascot Lenny will delight your children.

-In the evenings, and every day of the week, the whole family will meet for evening games, shows, concerts or karaoke, to enjoy real moments of sharing.
+In the evenings every day of the week, the whole family will meet for evening games, shows, concerts or karaoke, to enjoy real moments of sharing.

 A privileged geographical location

-The Camping du Lit du Roi has a privileged geographical location that offers varied landscapes, close to wide open spaces and nature.
+Camping du Lit du Roi has a privileged geographical location that offers varied landscapes, close to outdoor spaces, places and nature.

-Three large lakes, mountains with breathtaking views, towns with recognised charm such as Annecy, Aix-les-Bains or the village of Chanaz.
+Three large lakes, mountains with breathtaking views, towns with famous picturesque places as Annecy, Aix-les-Bains or the charming village of Chanaz.

-The activities are therefore numerous, cycling, hiking, water sports, amusement park, discovery of vineyards and wines, local products, or even caves and tourist sites to visit.
+For activities there are plenty of opportunities such as cycling, hiking, water sports, amusement park, discovery of vineyards and wines, local products, or even caves and other tourist sites to visit.